-Staff requested information regarding the software application that Empire utilizes to interact with the IM and documentation of Empire's process and control procedures.
-Empire continues to use Power Costs, Inc. (PCI) software suite, which includes PCI's GenBase and GenManager to manage its generation portfolio and Application Programmable Interface (API) interactions with the SPP IM.
-Empire's software systems remain unchanged from the 2014 ACA audit, and a detailed review of Empire's software can be found in Staff's Report and Recommendation in Docket No. 15-EPDE-228-ACA.
+Staff requested information regarding the software application that Empire utilizes to interact with the IM and documentation of Empire's process and control procedures.5 Empire continues to use Power Costs, Inc. (PCI) software suite, which includes PCI's GenBase and GenManager to manage its generation portfolio and Application Programmable Interface interactions with the SPP IM.
+The PCI software suite was updated a number of times in 2016.
+The PCI software updates are provided by the vendor to accommodate SPP initiated changes in the API or market protocols.
+Other than PCI system updates, Empire software systems remain unchanged from the 2015 ACA audit, and a detailed review of Empire's software can be found in Staff's Report and Recommendation in Docket No. 15-EPDE-228-ACA.